Ki Tavo: The Curse of Frustration

 A Poet’s Fall, 1760

 This refers to one offering a new interpretation of Torah.
 “Make a railing for your upper storey.”
 If the verse were referring to a literal house, it would have said: “for its upper storey.”
 As it is, the upper storey is on you, referring to the swelling of your pride at this new teaching.
 Do not let your head get turned by pride!
 Even though this is a bit of Torah that no ear has ever heard, it comes not from you, but from God.
+“Should somebody fall from it.”
+You are all set for such a fall.10

 Building a Mental Parapet

-Just as humans need privacy in our living quarters, we need privacy in our own mental lives.
-You can share your physical space with close family members, and you can share your personal information, random thoughts, and emotional reactions with a trusted partner who knows you well.
-But sharing these things with neighbors, friends, or strangers can cause them to feel uncomfortable, to make false assumptions about you, or to feel burdened by your apparent neediness.
-It can even give false friends information they can use against us or against other people we know.
+Privacy: We can also find an inner meaning of the Talmud’s extension of the law in Ki Teitzei to cover privacy.
+Besides physical privacy, humans need privacy in our mental lives.
+We can share personal information, random thoughts, and emotional reactions with a trusted partner who knows us well.
+But sharing these things with neighbors, friends, or strangers can cause them to feel uncomfortable, to make false assumptions about us, or to feel burdened by our apparent neediness.
+It can even give false friends information they can use against us or against people we know.

 1. Examples of using a roof for private conversations: Joshua 2:6, 1 Samuel 9:25-26.